missamynicholson/CV/README.md

 >* [Chemistry graduate](#education), University of Oxford
-  - I can synthesise aspirin, should the need ever arise
+  - I can saddle myself with debt

 ### The Reviews

-Here are some far too generous reviews I've garnered from brilliant (and somewhat less sarcastic) people you might like to hire instead.<sup>*</sup>
+Here are some far too generous reviews I've garnered from brilliant people you might like to hire instead.<sup>*</sup>

 >*“Infectious passion”* - [Chris Coates](https://github.com/chriscoates)